1. What was the mission of this medical trip?

 7. Are there any out-of-pocket expenses?

 The entire mission is self-funded, meaning that the doctors pay for their airfare and hotel themselves.
 The airfare can be quite expensive, but the stay in the Hanoi hotel as well as the cost of food is very reasonable.
-The total out-of-pocket expenses were approximately $8,000.
 This, of course, does not take into account the lost revenue from not working that week and continuing to pay office expenses.
 All in all it is an expensive trip, but well worth it.

 8. Are medical students allowed to participate in these kinds of projects?